 The mortgage rate determines how much interest you will pay on your mortgage; it can be a fixed rate or a variable rate and can span many years.

-With a fixed rate mortgage rate, your mortgage payments will always be the same amount as your rate stays constant throughout the term.
-However, with a variable mortgage rate, your payments will vary as your rate will fluctuate with the prime rate.
-This is because variable rates are dependent on the prime rate—when the prime rate increases or decreases, so will your variable rate which will then affect how large your mortgage payment is.
+With a fixed-rate mortgage, your mortgage payments will always be the same amount as your rate stays constant throughout the term.
+However, with a variable mortgage rate, your payments will vary, as your rate will fluctuate with the prime rate.
+This is because variable rates are dependent on the prime rate—when the prime rate increases or decreases, so will your variable rate, which will then affect how large your mortgage payment is.